June 24, 2025

 Method and data

-The climate accounting follows the methodology of ‘The Greenhouse Gas (GHG) Protocol – A Corporate Accounting and Reporting Standard,’ which is recognized as best practice within climate accounting.
+The carbon accounting follows the methodology of ‘The Greenhouse Gas (GHG) Protocol – A Corporate Accounting and Reporting Standard,’ which is recognized as best practice within carbon accounting.
 The consolidation approach is the operational control, however, the scope 3 accounting currently only includes our Danish productions site, as this is by far the largest, and the rest of our production sites will be included over the next years.

 Scope 1